nallenscott/go-lambda/README.md

   go-lambda<br>
 </h1>

-A simple example of how to build a Go Lambda function and zip it for deployment to AWS Lambda.
+Simple examples of how to build a Go Lambda function and deploy it to AWS Lambda as a ZIP file or a scratch container image.

 ## Prerequisites